|Spilling out of a tree|

 A friend called me on the Mushroom Hotline to tell me about some mushrooms growing in his yard (not these--some great Omphalotus illudens, coming soon), and I could see this in his neighbor's yard.

-My friend wasn't home yet and the neighbors weren't home so I couldn't ask them if I could have it, and it took a LOT of strength of will for me not to just harvest it and run.
-But it all worked out--I found a perfectly ripe pawpaw on the ground nearby which I DID take without asking anyone because I've had a long-running issue with pawpaws, namely, that I've heard about them and was intrigued by them and I've never seen one fruiting (I see the pretty blue-green trees in the woods all the time, with blooms) and never eaten one and people keep telling me, "Oh, they had them at the Farmers Market last week!" and I had just talked about them again 2 days earlier so I decided that pawpaw had my name on it, and I took it.
+My friend wasn't home yet and the neighbors weren't home either, so I couldn't ask them if I could have it, and it took a LOT of strength of will for me to not just harvest it and run.
+But it all worked out--I found a perfectly ripe pawpaw on the ground nearby which I DID take without asking anyone because I've had a long-running issue with pawpaws, namely, that I've heard about them and was intrigued by them and I've never seen one fruiting (I see the pretty blue-green trees in the woods all the time, with blooms) and never eaten one and people keep telling me, "Oh, they had them at the Farmers Market last week!" and I had just talked about them again two days earlier so I decided that pawpaw had my name on it, and I took it.
 I saw it lying there, wondered what it was, the leaves of the tree registered, the decision was made, it was in my bag.
 Look, know, take.
 That's how long it took.

 When I got home I called my foodie friend down the street, and we shared it, and it was magnificent.
 Totally made my day.